 A few years ago, students could only revise from the notes they’d taken in class.
 Those who were distracted or weren’t great note-takers would, therefore, struggle when it came time to revise.
 Today the situation has changed dramatically.

-On academic support websites, you can find videos and courses.
+There are so many online learning sites where you can find videos, resources and courses.
 If you didn’t understand something in class, you can go back over it once you’re connected to the internet.
 The internet has made finding educational resources you need for learning so much easier.

 In fact, knowing that you can access all the resources you need also means less stress.
 That doesn’t mean that you can just stop listening in class, though!
 You can’t revise something you’ve never studied before.